medamineharbaoui/US-News-Articles-App/README.md

 ## **Deployment on AWS**

 The application is hosted on **AWS** for easy access.
-After building and testing the app locally with Docker, you can deploy the Docker containers to an EC2 instance or use **AWS Elastic Beanstalk** for a simpler deployment process.
+After building and testing the app locally with Docker, I deploy the Docker containers to an EC2 instance.

 ---